kokovoj/websock-poc/README.md

 	$ mvn clean install

         which should build everything, including running unit and server-side integration tests.

-4. To deploy the websock-webapp.war and test via UI
+4. To deploy the websock-webapp.war and test via browser

-	a.	compile /webapp sub-module that builds /webapp/target/websock-webapp.war
+	a.	build websock-webapp.war, start Servlet Container and deploy websock-webapp.war into the Container

+       		i.	(fast method) use below handy WildFly Maven Plugin one liner (which downloads, extracts, and installs Wildfly 8 for you the very first time you run below command under /webapp/target/wildfly-run/wildfly-8.0.0.CR1) which builds /webapp/target/websock-webapp.war, starts up Wildfly 8, and deploys /webapp/target/websock-webapp.war into it

 		$ cd webapp
+		$ mvn -Dmaven.test.skip=true wildfly:run -Dwildfly.version=8.0.0.CR1

+		OR

+		ii.	(slower method)

+			1.	compile /webapp sub-module that builds /webapp/target/websock-webapp.war

+			$ cd webapp
 			$ mvn clean install

-	b.	start your favorite Servlet Container (Undertow/Wildfly, Jetty, Tomcat, etc.)
+			2.	start your favorite Servlet Container (Undertow/Wildfly, Jetty, Tomcat, etc.)

-	c.	copy /webapp/target/websock-webapp.war into Servlet Container's deployment folder; confirm via logs that it has been deployed
+			3.	copy /webapp/target/websock-webapp.war into Servlet Container's deployment folder; confirm via logs that it has been deployed

+	b.	test via browser

-	d.	open your favorite browser and navigate to http://localhost:8080/websock-webapp
+		i.	open your favorite browser and navigate to http://localhost:8080/websock-webapp

-	e.	enter text into textfield and press Send Web Socket Data button; observe that server returns same message you entered appended with "_server"
+		ii.	enter text into textfield and press Send Web Socket Data button; observe that server returns same message you entered appended with "_server"	(on the line after Received from server:) below textfield for each text you entered